alco-company/mortimer-bellis/WORKLOG.md

 - get rid of the rest of helpers. references to clear out Phlex deprecated mention
 - make contextmenu work in background
 - initially list not_done_or_pushed time_materials
+- fix MCJ in contextmenu - only on background_jobs#contextmenu
+- toggle list_all in contextmenu

 ## 20/8/2025